 Highlight Your Vendor’s Similar Use Cases

 While sharing your team’s successes with your knowledge sharing platform can be powerful, some stakeholders may still be hesitant about expanding the platform for a different use case.
 For example, they might wonder how a platform that the customer support team has used to reduce their average call time could benefit the sales, product, or marketing teams.

 To show your stakeholders how the platform works across different use cases, share relevant case studies from your vendor.
-If, for example, you’ve proposed expanding the platform to your product management and sales teams, look for case studies that demonstrate how the platform helps these two teams close communication gaps.
+If, for example, you’ve proposed expanding the platform to your marketing and sales teams, look for case studies that demonstrate how the platform helps these two teams close communication gaps.
 If you’re trying to get executive buy-in to expand the platform company-wide, look for case studies from customers in the same industry who use the platform across their organization.